Isorun Docs

 Authentication model

-The URL is anonymous — anyone with the URL can hit it.
-The 16-hex sandbox ID has 64 bits of entropy, so it’s effectively unguessable unless you share it.
+The URL is anonymous: anyone with the URL can hit it.
+The sandbox ID in the host is high-entropy, so it's effectively unguessable unless you share it.

 • X-Forwarded-Proto: https